 Social engineering is use of soft non-technical skills to gain unauthorized access to private computer networks.
 Social engineers rely on human interactions to lure people into giving out crucial confidential information that would compromise their Internet security.
 Hackers use social engineering for varied reasons but the end game is always to defraud you financially by manipulating your human instinct to trust rather than using brute force to break into your system.

 Social engineering takes different form and shapes.
 It could be as simple as someone calling you pretending to be your bank customer care agent and requesting your banking details.
-It could also be someone posing as a new employee who need log in assistance or your colleague stealing your login credentials through shoulder surfing.
+It could also be someone posing as a new employee who needs login assistance or your colleague stealing your login credentials through shoulder surfing.

 Which are the most common Social engineering Attacks?